Monkeypox

 I was exposed, what should I do?

-See a healthcare provider if you notice a new or unexplained rash or other monkeypox symptoms.
+See a healthcare provider if you notice a new or unexplained rash or other mpox symptoms.

-Remind the healthcare provider that monkeypox is circulating.
+Remind the healthcare provider that mpox is circulating.

 Avoid close contact (including intimate physical contact) with others until a healthcare provider examines you.